Wisconsin potato growers appreciate being part of the community and giving back. Here’s a taste of our efforts!

 The Wisconsin Potato Growers Auxiliary worked with schools in southern Wisconsin to have the Spudmobile go on a mini tour and visit several schools in the area.
 Several Auxiliary members also volunteered to help out at each school event, spreading word of Wisconsin Potatoes.

-The WPGA Board and the WPVGA Associate Division once again partner equally to invest in tomorrow’s leaders by awarding eight outstanding scholars with scholarships amounting to a total of $8,000 for the 2015-16 school years.
+The WPGA Board and the WPVGA Associate Division once again partner equally to invest in tomorrow’s leaders by awarding eight outstanding scholars with scholarships amounting to a total of $8,000.
 The students earning scholarships are Kaitlin Kakes, Kaitlin Woyak, Lauren Sowinski, Nika Wanserski, Rachel Rine, Rachel Smith and Stephanie Fassbender.

 The WPVGA is the proud sponsor of the Portage County Youth Soccer Program this year.
 A $400 donation helped pay for the green T-shirts sported by Sam Molski and his son, Grant, shown warming up at the soccer complex on Stevens Point’s east side.
 The WPVGA sponsors a team in the 5-6 year-old division.
 Heartland Farms, Inc. of Hancock also sponsors a team.